CotherArt/file-manager/README.md

 python FileManager.py
 ```
 # Windows no python
-You can use the executable for Windows without deeding to install python
+You can use the executable for Windows without needing to install python
 ```
 git clone https://github.com/CotherArt/file-manager.git
 cd file-manager/dist